 Health Psychologist Career (Salary + Duties + Interviews)

 In recent years, you may have seen Instagram posts or heard from friends about how closely physical and mental health are tied.
 Although we don’t always treat these two types of health the same, it’s hard to deny how one affects the other.
-Stress affects sleep, trauma to the body can cause changes in the mind, and the way that we feel on the inside often reflects the way that we look on the outside.
+Stress affects sleep; trauma to the body can cause changes in the mind, and how we feel on the inside often reflects how we look on the outside.

-But we don’t have all of the answers about the link between physical and mental health.
-In fact, it was only a few decades ago that psychologists started to look at how mental health impacts physical health (and vice versa.)
-Health psychology is a relatively new field of study, but it’s one that is already making a difference in the decisions that we make regarding food, sleep, and other healthy habits.
+But we don’t have all the answers about the link between physical and mental health.
+Only a few decades ago, psychologists started to look at how mental health impacts physical health (and vice versa.)
+Health psychology is a relatively new field of study, but it’s already making a difference in our decisions regarding food, sleep, and other healthy habits.

-If the links between psychology and physical health interest you, you may want to think about pursuing a career in health psychology!
+If the links between psychology and physical health interest you, you may want to pursue a career in health psychology!

 What does a Health Psychologist Do?

-A health psychologist studies the decisions and thought processes that have to do with health, from why we make certain healthy decisions to how our mind affects our physical health.
-Their goals include improving both mental and physical health by identifying healthy habits to creating a better healthcare system.
+A health psychologist studies the decisions and thought processes related to health, from why we make certain healthy decisions to how our mind affects our physical health.
+Their goals include improving mental and physical health, from identifying healthy habits to creating a better healthcare system.

 Job Requirements